 From a Similar Foundation, Many Solutions for Managing Compliance

-When environment, health and safety (EHS), and sustainability leaders met at NAEM's conference in Atlanta last month to benchmark their compliance programs, one takeaway was clear: there's no 'right' way to manage compliance.
+When environment, health and safety (EHS), and sustainability leaders met at NAEM's 2018 conference in Atlanta to benchmark their compliance programs, one takeaway was clear: There's no 'right' way to manage compliance.